danielpclark/digits/README.md

 * multiplication
 * multiply by powers of
 * and simple +1/-1 steps with `succ` and `pred_till_zero`
-* as of version 0.3 Digits preserves zero padding
+* as of version 0.3 Digits preserves zero padding for addition methods

 You may consider this a highly advanced score card flipper (character sequences) with basic math methods added to help progress through sequences as you would like.